joshallenit/gh-stacked-diff/README.md

 ```
 usage: sd update [flags] [PR commitIndicator [fixup commitIndicator (defaults to head commit) [fixup commitIndicator...]]]

-If commitIndicator are missing then you will be prompted to select commits:
+If commitIndicators are missing then you will be prompted to select commits:

    [enter]    confirms selection
    [space]    adds to selection when selecting commits to add